andyvn1/college-cs-210-Projects/README.md

 - Rational Number (Completed on 8/5/2024): The Rational Number project involves creating a Python class that serves as a template for creating and working with rational numbers (fractions).
 This class provides methods for performing basic arithmetic operations—addition, subtraction, multiplication, and division—on rational number objects.

-- Baby Names (Completed on 8/11/2024): The Baby Names program allows users to input a name and search for its popularity over certain years.
-The program reads from a file containing a list of names along with their popularity rankings in various years.
-Upon finding the name, the program prints the popularity information and generates an output file named after the user input (e.g., input_name.txt).